navi1995/Movie-Night-Discord-Bot/README.md

 }
 ```

-I would reccomend removing dblapi.js and references to topggAPI/testing from bot.js as this is simply to post statistics to a third party website.
+I would recommend removing dblapi.js and references to topggAPI/testing from bot.js as this is simply to post statistics to a third party website.

 Run index.js which will spawn a sharding manager, which runs bot.js to instantiate all commands and handle responses.